The Ten Best New Restaurants of 2017

-Now that the dust has settled and we've had a chance to reflect on a full year of openings, we've re-examined our list of the fifteen best new restaurants of 2017, whittling it down to ten and making sure late entries to the game had a chance to show their best stuff.
+Now that the dust has settled and we've had a chance to reflect on a full year of openings, we've looked at our list of the fifteen best new restaurants of 2017, made sure that late entries to the game had a chance to show their best stuff, and whittled the roster down to the ten best restaurants to debut in 2017.
 Hallmarks of the best include bold flavors, inventive menus and the finest ingredients — handmade pastas, dry-aged beef and international spices all caught our attention.
 But good food is only part of the formula for success; our favorite eateries also pushed the limits of stylish, modern design and excelled in hospitality and service.
-With that in mind, here are the ten best restaurants that opened in 2017:
+With that in mind, here are the ten best restaurants to open in metro Denver in 2017:

 Annette